 Return entries to the students as soon as possible.
 Remember that the advancing entries may keep coming back to you throughout the coming year, depending on how far they advance.
-Make sure that the students receive these prior to the end of the school year.
+Ensure that the students receive these before the end of the school year.